-The Manager may receive, or waive in part or in whole, an initial (preliminary) charge upon the issue or sale of Units.
-The current initial charge is set out in Appendix 1 in respect of each Sub-Fund.
+The Manager may receive, or waive in part or in whole, an initial charge upon the issue or sale of Units.
+The current initial charge is set out in Appendix 1 in respect of all Classes.
 If not waived, the initial charge will be charged upon the issue or sale of Units.